strimzi/strimzi.github.io/_posts/2019-07-22-http-bridge-intro.md

 This service has a name in the form "_bridge_name_-bridge-service" (i.e. from the above snippet it will be "my-bridge-bridge-service").

 It is possible to create an `Ingress` for exposing the service so that the bridge is accessible outside of the Kubernetes cluster (or a `Route` in case you are using OpenShift).
+In one of the future blog posts, I will show how it is possible with a real example.

 # Conclusion